caseinpoint/caseinpoint.github.io/chaosmage/README.md

 **Random Colors On** button ([source code](../static/js/randColors.js)).
 Every 2 to 12 (2d6) seconds, every `<div>` on the page has a 1 in 6 (1d6) chance of being assigned a random RGBa background color.
 The variable delay is achieved by recursively calling the delay function from within the `setTimeout` callback.

+You can also toggle dark mode on and off.

 ![Responsive design](./screenshots/chaosmage6.png)